 This is the process that is a part of project monitoring and control process group.
 This process includes reviewing deliverables with the customer or sponsor to ensure that they are completed satisfactorily and obtaining formal acceptance of deliverables by the customer or sponsor.

 Control Scope is the last process group of project scope management.
 It is again a part of project monitoring and control process group.
 Control scope is the process of monitoring the project's status and managing changes to the scope baseline.
 This process ensures that all requested changes and recommended corrective or preventive actions are processed through the integrated change control process.

 Interested in becoming a Project Manager?
 Gain all the skills and knowledge required to become a skilled project manager through this Project Management course.

 Want to jump-start your career in Project Management?
-Start your journey into PM with Simplilearn's Introduction to Project Management Certification Training Program.
+Start your journey into PM with Simplilearn's Project Management Certification Training Program.
 This course will help you get started with project management's core concepts, including PMP, Agile, Scrum, and much more.
 Enroll now!